oscarkey/iplayercast/README.md

 Licensed under GPL v3.
 See below and LICENSE.
 A python script that downloads BBC iPlayer programmes and builds them into a podcast feed.

+The script searches iPlayer for the given programmes and downloads them.
+It then produces a podcast xml feed which could be subscribed to with a podcast reader application.
+In order for this to happen the output directory should be served by a webserver.

 **Usage:** python3 iplayercast -c [config directory]
 [config directory] should contain:

 - iplayercast.conf (the main config file)
 - feeds (directory containing feed.conf files)

 I recommend running it using a bash script which is then called by cron every few hours.
+The output directory should be served by a webserver.
 See the sample config files for configuration examples.

+**Do not use the script to produce public podcasts, it is for personal use only.
+If you publically serve programmes you may be in violation of the BBC's copyright.**

 ## LICENSE
 This program is free software: you can redistribute it and/or modify